 I have fewer nightmares now, but I think about my mother's words in my waking life.
 I find as an adult, that everyone wants to beat their shadow into non-existence.
 We are all trying to attain an illusory perfection - be it puritanical or new age spiritual - we aim to scrub ourselves clean of vulnerability and darkness so that we may finally rest.
 We aim to rid ourselves of weakness, and in doing so, we negate the vast ocean of our humanness.

 I visualize that lamp switching on and off in my childhood home when I am feeling particularly self-critical.
-When I am berating myself for the tidal sea of feelings I experience in response to being alive and in relationship to other free-willed humans, I remind myself that shadow contextualizes light.
-I choose to confront my shadows and vulnerabilities with a different aim.
+When I experience a tidal sea of feelings because I am alive and in relationship to other free-willed humans, I remind myself that shadow contextualizes light.

-I don't want to amputate them, I want to integrate them.
+I don't want to amputate.
+I want to integrate.

 I want to know them instead of fear them.